 As I’ve mentioned earlier, the second part of the hike has some rocks and boulders that you will need to climb so take your time and be careful once you’ve reached that part of the trail.
 If it is raining while you are hiking, you might have to go through some water coming from the streambed that runs parallel to the trail.
 So expect to get wet!

-Also remember that the rocks may be slippery from the rain, so as much as possible, use the proper hiking shoes with a good grip to avoid any accidents.
+Also remember that the rocks may be slippery from the rain, so as much as possible, use the proper Hiking shoes with a good grip to avoid any accidents.
+Be sure to find a goof fitting pair before your trip.
+We have completed reviews on hiking boots for overpronation as well as for Wide feet.
 You could wear gloves as well to protect your hands from the sharp rocks.

 There is also a lot of Poison Oak in the trail along Black Star Creek.
 Poison Oak can cause very itchy and painful allergic rashes, so if you know that you are allergic or have sensitive skin, bring the necessary medication.

 Usually, an allergic reaction to poison oak can be treated at home, but there are instances where it can become severe and turn life-threatening.
 If you are allergic to poison oak, the symptoms appear from 1 to 6 days after exposure.
 But most of the time, you’ll notice the symptoms within the first 1 – 2 days.
 If your skin becomes itchy, irritated, and feels like it is stinging, it might be the first signs of allergies.